great places to visit off the beaten path.

 The ‘attic study’ was an addition to the home that took a year to build in 1853.
 Carlyle wanted a quieter place to do his work and writing.

 The kitchen contains its original fixtures and its simplicity is well documented in an article written by Virginia Woolf for Good Housekeeping magazine in 1932 which said ‘They had no water laid on.
-Every drop that the Carlyle’s used – and they were Scots, fanatical in their cleanliness – had to be pumped by hand from a well in the kitchen’.
-You would never find them to hire window washing services or any other such service, they would do it all themselves.
+Every drop that the Carlyle’s used - and they were Scots, fanatical in their cleanliness - had to be pumped by hand from a well in the kitchen’.
 The small walled garden was where Thomas grew vegetables and his wife, Jane, grew flowers and herbs.
 Throughout the home there is an extensive collection of photos, writings and memorabilia.

 Statue: Near the house, at the river end of Cheyne Row in the Embankment Gardens, stands a bronze statue of Carlyle, by Sir Joseph Edgar Boehm.
 It was unveiled in 1882, a year after Carlyle’s death and was paid for by Charles Darwin, Robert Browning and William Morris among others.